thebrianwong/a-day-in-bills-life/README.md

 # WIP

+6/20:

+Additions:

+- Added a title screen that that will contain the title and some story/instructions.

+- Created next text.lua file that will house all of the text that is displayed in the title screen and will also probably be later used in a result screen.

+Adjustments:

+- Moved the order of the background drawing block of code to before the title screen block of code so that the screen is scrolling even while in the title screen.

 6/19:

 Additions:

 - Refined the forced movement of the player to be smoother with better logic and new functions forceX() and forceY().

 - Added comments to blocks of code without any comments.